-“War does violence to the warrior, for in addition to the extremes of terror and fatigue confronting soliders, they must also find some way to come to terms with the enormous guilt that arises with the taking of human life.
+“War does violence to the warrior, for in addition to the extremes of terror and fatigue confronting soldiers, they must also find some way to come to terms with the enormous guilt that arises with the taking of human life.
 In the popular imagination, soldiers unflinchingly perform their duties and are emotionally unscathed by their experiences.
 But this image is tragically flawed.”
-(David Livingstone Smith, “The Most Dangerous Animal: Human Nature and the Origins of War“) As Smith notes, the ready ability to take a life is not something innate, but must be instilled by training.
+(David Livingstone Smith, “The Most Dangerous Animal: Human Nature and the Origins of War“) As Smith notes, the ready ability to take a life is not something innate but must be instilled by training.
 Our shared humanity is repulsed by the deliberate taking of life.
 Commitment to the act requires training, or some variation on losing sight of that shared being-ness, whether it be through psychosis or an overwhelming emotional state, drug use, or psycho-ideological means of shifting someone to become an “other.”

 In any case, the result is the same, the person committed to violence must shut off, however momentarily, that innately felt sharing of humanity.
 We blithely as a society shrug off this request being made of our fellow citizens, inured as we are by the space afforded us by media and statistics.
 This loss, momentary but persistent, is a request of service being made of each and every soldier.
-In its deliberateness there exists a sacrifice greater even than a final death.
+In its deliberateness, there exists a sacrifice greater even than a final death.
 Greater because it is a constant aspect of their reality, something that must continue to exist as a pervasive aspect of their every-day living.
-We have requested not simply that they accept their eventual or probable death, for that is no different than anybody else, but that they hold in persistent readiness the ability to divorce themselves from a shared humanity.
+We have requested not simply that they accept their eventual or probable death, for that is no different than anybody else, but that they hold in persistent readiness the ability to divorce themselves from shared humanity.

 Picture this as a weight being held, lactic acid building up, burning sensation growing and growing to a point of such pain that the only way to remove the suffering is to let the weight go.
-The soldier, however, is not allowed to give up their responsiiblity, to leave the burden behind.
+The soldier, however, is not allowed to give up their responsibility, to leave the burden behind.
 They must always be ready and in this readiness, in this ability to break the bonds the rest of us take for granted in our relational reality, through which meaning and purpose are derived, we ask them to take in a little death each and every moment.
-It is little wonder the bonds of camaraderie that exist in combat are so strong, they are the only ones in the midst of war that remind them of what is still sacrosanct.
+It is little wonder the bonds of camaraderie that exist in combat are so strong, they are the only ones in the midst of a war that remind them of what is still sacrosanct.

 On Memorial Day, the loss found in death should never be forgotten.
 However, nor should we think this was the only one, it was simply the last.
 When considering what are the proper or correct reasons for combat, remembering there are sacrifices of at least equal burden to final death, weights that cannot be let go, should be brought front and center.
-In doing so we will perhaps recognize the enormous responsiblity we have as a society to those who are asked to cut themselves off from it.
+In doing so we will perhaps recognize the enormous responsibility we have as a society to those who are asked to cut themselves off from it.